 - Inter-County Energy Scholarship Program

 Announcing the Inter-County Energy Scholarship Program is offering 6 $1000 scholarships.
-Deadline to apply is March 20th.
+Deadline to apply is March 10th.
 Applicant will be judged on basis of GPA, need, extracurricular activities, and teacher/counselor written recommendation.
 Applicant will be required to submit a brief biography.
+Send application by deadline to address on application.
 See the attached requirements and application here

 - Must have a G.P.A. of 3.0+